issa-project/issa-pipeline/environment/containers/README.md

 - to run the containers invoke [run-grobid.sh](grobid/run-grobid.sh) script.

-- to test run command `curl http://localhost:8070/api/version`
+- to test run the command `curl http://localhost:8070/api/version`

 ### mongodb
 The `mongodb` container provides intermediate storage for gathered data to enable easy use of [XR2RML tool](https://www.i3s.unice.fr/~fmichel/xr2rml_specification_v5.html) which is required an input database of JSON documents to create the customized mappings to the RDF dataset.